-Comparison with other proposals is difficult at this first stage of the research.
-The ideal displacement tactile display should have a resolution of one actuator per square millimeter.
+Comparison with other proposals is difficult at this stage of the research.
+The ideal tactile display should have a resolution of one actuator per square millimeter.
 The DMD-12060 has a distance of 3.08 mm between centers and a standard piezoelectric cell in a refreshable tactile display has 3.21mm and 2.45mm of x and y distance between centers respectively.
 The 3D display in [4] has a distance of 3mm between centers.
 With respect to the stroke or vertical displacement, the Braille cell in a refreshable display has a stroke of 0.7mm, and the skin is able to detect shapes as thin as 0.1mm high [4].
-The force of the finger against a tactel during exploration could be up to 2.35N as reported in [4] and our actuator lifts a core (that of the LVDT) of 1 gram weight, hence a equivalent force of just 0.01N.
-However, although further tests are obviously necessary to know the performance under harder conditions, the skin can detect forces as small as 0.001N [16].
+The force of the finger against a taxel during exploration could be up to 2.35N as reported in [4] and our actuator lifts more than 10 grams weight, hence a equivalent force of 0.1N.
+However, the skin can detect forces as small as 0.001N [18].
+In addition, 0.1N force is enough if a latching mechanism is used, because the stiffness of the taxel is very high once it is latched.
 As regard to the dynamic response, refreshing times of 15s are reported for the display in [4].
-Requirements of force displays are much more restricted for dynamic response, and strategies like cooling are used to reach the desired speed.
-That could be the case of a force display made with the proposed actuator.
-With respect to a displacement display, although multiplexing can improve the performance, the power consumption could be of a few thousands of watts.
-Although much work has to be done to have a final prototype optimal enough to decide if it is necessary, a strategy to reduce the power consumption uses locking mechanisms to keep the tactel active without power supply.
+Requirements of the pointer device based displays are much more restricted for the dynamic response, and strategies like cooling are used to reach the desired speed.
+That could be the case of a similar display made with the proposed actuator.
+With respect to a large tactile screen, although multiplexing can improve the performance, the power consumption could be of a few thousands of watts.
+Although it can be reduced by means of locking mechanisms as already said above.